The Follies

 The Follies (Spanish: Las locuras) is a 2025 Mexican anthology drama film written and directed by Rodrigo García.
 It follows a series of people pushed to their limits as they rebel against confinement, self-censorship, and family pressure.
 The cast is made up of Naian González Norvind, Adriana Barraza, Ilse Salas, Cassandra Ciangherotti, Mónica del Carmen, Raúl Briones, Natalia Solián, Alfredo Castro, Fernando Cattori, Fernanda Castillo, Daniel Tovar, Ángeles Cruz and Juanki Durán.

-Synopsis
+Plot

 A series of stories unfold in Mexico City that embrace the intensity and authenticity of human emotions when pushed to the limit, exploring the challenges of family expectations, social pressures, freedom, courage, and the imposition of self-censorship.